Skip to main content

 ThumbmarkJS provides two different identifiers, and understanding their difference is important.

 The free open source library only provides the thumbmark, which is a hash calculated from technical components of the browser.
-This is relatively stable and about 90% unique.

 Import and set up